hemampandey/hemampandey/README.md

 Hello all!
 I'm Hemam Pandey, an undergraduate at Madan Mohan Malaviya University of Technology.

 * 🤖 Deeply interested in Machine Learning, AI.
-* 🏆 Active competitive programmer, constantly honing my problem-solving skills on LeetCode and Codeforces.
+* 🏆 Active competitive programmer on Codeforces and Codechef.
 * 🛠️ Primarily working with **Python**, **C++**, and various other libraries.
 * 📮 Connect with me on [LinkedIn](https://www.linkedin.com/in/hemampandey).